Introduction to the ISO 13485 standard

 Who is the Standard for?

-ISO 13485 can be used by organisations that are involved in one or more of the following activities against medical device products, software or services;
+The ISO 13485 standard can be used by organisations that are involved in one or more of the following activities against medical device products, software or services;

 - Design and development